leonardo-toffalini/viscous/report/moving_densities.typ

   )<fig:5-point-stencil-intuition>
 ]

 In a more formal sense, what this method does is it approximates the Laplacian
-$Delta u$ with two second order finite difference schemes as
+$Delta rho$ with two second order finite difference schemes as
 $
   (Delta_h rho_h)_(i, j) = (rho_(i+1, j) + rho_(i-1, j) + rho_(i, j+1) + rho_(i, j-1) - 4rho_(i,j))/(h^2),
 $
 where $h$ is the mesh fineness, that is $h = 1/N$.

-The above equations for $i$ and $j$ indices define a linear system of equations
-$A_h rho_h = f_h$, where $A_h$ is the discretization of the Laplacian and $f_h$
-is the density field from the previous time step, and $h$ is the fineness of the grid, that is $h = 1/N$.

-To solve a linear system of equations one can solve it exactly with various approaches, however, this will not suffice for us, as all the exact methods are too slow for our needs.
-One can prove sufficient properties of the discretization matrix that imply that an iterative method, such as Gauss--Seidel will converge rapidly to the exact solution, saving us precious time at the cost of exactness.
-We present an illustration of the $A_h$ discretization matrix in @fig:5-point-stencil-matrix.

-There are many other iterative methods for solving a linear system of equations of this kind, of which the multi grid method achieves the theoretically optimal complexity, however, this method often ends up being slower for coarser grids.
-The mothod that is most often used in the most efficient Poisson solvers is the generalized Buneman method, described in @genbun.
+We present an illustration of the $Delta_h$ discrete Laplacian in @fig:5-point-stencil-matrix.

 #align(center)[
   #figure(